Forensic Psychology Degree Guide

 Oklahoma State University: The Center for Health Sciences at OSU offers a Master of Science in Forensic Sciences (MSFS) degree, which is accredited by the Forensic Science Education Programs Accreditation Commission of the American Academy of Forensic Sciences.
 The program requires students to take a total of 39 credits (at least 21 of which are offered online), complete a research project, graduate seminars, and a comprehensive exam.
 The program takes full-time students two to three years to complete, and while the degree will not qualify graduates to be forensic psychologists, it gives students a good foundation to begin a career in the field.
 Courses in the program include Survey of Forensic Sciences, Ethics in Forensic Leadership, Molecular Biology for the Forensic Scientist, Advanced Forensic Toxicology, Forensic Accounting and Fraud Investigation, and Forensic Management and Organizational Development.

 John Jay College of Criminal Justice: The John Jay College of Criminal Justice and the Graduate Center offers an APA-accredited PhD in Clinical Psychology that has been in existence since 2009 and focuses on a proficiency of clinical forensic applications.
-The program takes a median of five years for students to complete the 90 required credits, a comprehensive exam, a Master’s thesis, and an empirical dissertation project.
+The program takes a median of five years for students to complete degree requirements, which consist of 90 credits, a comprehensive exam, a master’s thesis, and an empirical dissertation project.
 The PhD program is based on the Boulder (science-practitioner) model, placing an equal emphasis on research and professional practice competencies.
 In addition to regular coursework and a dissertation, students are required to complete a minimum of two years of supervised clinical practicum experience and take two doctoral examinations before graduating.
 Students admitted to the program pay no tuition, and, working as graduate assistants, receive a stipend and health insurance.